 Register for and attend 4 workshops from the Learning Spaces and Digital Pedagogy program.
 You can register for workshops at the Taylor Institute website, http://ucalgary.ca/taylorinstitute/events-workshops/calendar

-The following workshops can be used toward learing a badge within the Learning Spaces and Digital Pedagogy Program.
+The following workshops can be used toward earning a badge within the Learning Spaces and Digital Pedagogy Program.

 - D2L Essentials